Before your appointment

 When you arrive at our practice the reception team will register you for your procedure.

-A Nuclear Medicine Technologist will greet you, explain the procedure and gather specific clinical information, which will assist with your results, and enable us to perform the scan as accurately as possible.
+A friendly member of the GMI team will greet you, explain the procedure and gather specific clinical information, which will assist with your results, and enable us to perform the scan as accurately as possible.